SarmiRohan/input-to-locale-string/README.md

 # input-to-locale-string

-A simple function to convert user input to locale string
+A simple function to separate user input with thousands separators.